-Ordering from the best food suppliers is probably a fundamental part of your daily job that impacts a significant proportion of your business costs.
-Being more conscious about the suppliers you work with can help your restaurants to support a more sustainable food system.
+Finding new food vendors is probably a fundamental part of your daily job that impacts a significant proportion of your business costs.
+Here are our guidelines to discover and choose the best suppliers.

 Whether you are looking for new ingredients to reduce your menu cost, tips on how to improve your supplier relationships, or searching for local producers, we’re here to help you understand how to determine if a food vendor is a great fit for your restaurant.